SolaceDev/terraform-provider-solacebroker/docs/index.md

 * `HTTPS_PROXY`: Use to set the proxy when secure `https://` protocol is specified in the target broker URL in the provider configuration.
 * `NO_PROXY`: Comma separated list of broker address domains that should bypass the proxy.

 To set the proxy, specify the proxy protocol, FQDN address and port.
-If `https://` protocol is specified then secure TLS connection will be used between the provider and the proxy.
+If `https://` proxy protocol is specified then secure TLS connection will be used between the provider and the proxy.
 Username and password can be optionally specified for proxy authorization.

 Examples:
 ```shell